eaglewarrior/eaglewarrior/README.md

 👯 I am highly skilled in Python, Machine learning, deep learning, big data, and cloud technologies also have a strong background in software engineering and web development.

 🌱 Currently I am trying to learn and apply scala and pyspark in projects.

+## Open Source  Life

+🔭 I have been part of research at IIT Bombay for a year , currently just taken part and secured top 25% position in GSSOC'20 .

 <p align='center'>For enquiries, feel free to reach out over 💬 on <a href="https://www.linkedin.com/in/rinki-nag/"> 📫 LinkedIn</a>.</p>